Dispelling the Myths of Radio Advertising | 800Response Blog

 Consistent radio ad rotation helps advertisers build brand awareness.
 According to one article, retailers experience a 30% rise in foot traffic when they advertise on the radio.
 In addition, advertisers improve their overall advertising efforts when they combine radio ads with other advertising mediums.

-For instance, TV marketing increases brand recall by 34% when mixed with radio ads, says MarketingWit.
-The article adds that ROI for internet marketing is increased more than 4 times, and print advertising’s branding is 3 times more successful with radio advertising.
+For instance, TV marketing increases brand recall by 34% when mixed with radio ads.
+And ROI for internet marketing has increased more than 4 times, and branding in radio advertising is 3 times more effective than print advertising.

 Want even better results?
 Use an unforgettable vanity phone number in your radio ad.
 Vanity toll-free numbers are much easier to remember than numeric toll-free numbers.
 In fact, vanity 800 numbers generate 25-50% higher response rates and 14x more calls!